mevamsireddy/Slidely-FormApp/README.md

 - **Create New Submissions**: Easily create new form submissions with fields for name, email, phone, GitHub link, and stopwatch time.
 - **View Submissions**: Navigate through existing submissions.
 - **Error Handling**: Robust client-side validation and error messages ensure data integrity and user feedback.
 - **Keyboard Shortcuts**: Efficiently navigate and interact with the application using keyboard shortcuts for common actions.
+Press `Ctrl + H` to show the list of keyboard shortcuts.

 ## Screenshots